NEUROFUSIONInc/fusion/fusionMobile/README.md

 - filter just like charts
 - change time to local time
 - export prompt responses -- call util function (getPromptResponses) & download json

+- Summarize content from text responses

+- Share screen should eventually allow users select what prompts & who they want to share the results to in Fusion :)